 Since 2002, our group has been researching on the Semantic Web technologies, together with the research community.
-In November 2009, we founded the Web Software Research Group at the Department of Computer Science and Technology, Nanjing University, China.
+In November 2009, we founded the Web Software Research Group (Websoft) at the Department of Computer Science and Technology, Nanjing University.
 Our research interests include Semantic Web, Web science and novel software technology for the Web and big data.
 Our missions are to conduct cutting-edge research on novel Web softwares and to make the vision of Semantic Web become reality.

 We are always looking for highly-motivated and hard-working students who would like to contribute to the Web!
 Scholarship is ready.
 Interested students are welcome to email us for further details.